marcelabpetroli/bankist-webpage/README.md

 - Build a tabbed component using HTML attributes data-tab and dataset.
 - Understand .bind() method to work around handler 1 parameter-rule.
 - Create a sticky nav using IntersectionObserver API and .getBoundingClientRect() method.
+- Learn how to optimize images with lazy loading.